EurekaDevSecOps/radarctl/README.md

 | **Secrets**       | Finds hardcoded credentials                      | [Gitleaks](https://github.com/gitleaks/gitleaks)                                                  |
 | **SCA**           | Detects vulnerable package dependencies          | [Veracode SCA](https://www.veracode.com/products/software-composition-analysis/), [Grype](https://github.com/anchore/grype), [Dep-Scan](https://github.com/owasp-dep-scan/dep-scan) |
 | **Container**     | Scans Docker, OCI, and Singularity image formats | [Grype](https://github.com/anchore/grype)                                                         |

-All scanners in Radar are fully containerized for consistency and isolation.
-When you run a scan, Radar CLI automatically launches the corresponding scanner inside a Docker container.
-This ensures clean, reproducible results without needing to install each scanner locally.
-A working Docker Engine is required to run Radar scanners, and the container images for all supported scanners are publicly available on the GitHub Container Registry.

 Veracode SCA (formerly SourceClear) scanner requires the SRCCLR_API_TOKEN environment variable.
 If not present or valid, scanning with Veracode SCA will not work.
 Read more about it in [Veracode SCA online documentation](https://docs.veracode.com/r/Veracode_SCA_Agent_Environment_Variables#srcclr_api_token).